WHY DOES RPM WORK?

 You don’t need any riding experience to enjoy the benefits of RPM.
 The Instructor will coach you through the workout and as you control your personal pace and resistance levels you can build the intensity to suit your ability.

 RPM has proven to be particularly good for new exercisers keen to establish a regular fitness regime.
-During an eight week study of RPM newcomers the vast majority of exercisers didn’t miss a class.
+During an eight-week study of RPM newcomers the vast majority of exercisers didn’t miss a class.
 "This speaks volumes about the enjoyable nature of the workout and its positive effects," says Bryce Hastings, Les Mills Head of Research.

 HOW CAN YOU INCREASE THE CHALLENGE?

 If you want to take the intensity of your RPM workout up a notch all you need to do is spin the resistance dial on your bike – adding more resistance challenges your muscles and intensifies the cardio challenge.
 You can also consider giving LES MILLS SPRINT™ a go.
-LES MILLS SPRINT is high-intensity interval training on a bike, a short but intense style of training that pushes you to your cardio peak and helps you burn calories for hours afterwards.
+LES MILLS SPRINT is high-intensity interval training on a bike, a short but intense style of training that pushes you to your cardio peak and helps you burn calories for hours afterward.

 HOW OFTEN SHOULD YOU DO RPM?